JdeRobot/RoboticsAcademy/_pages/exercises/ComputerVision/human_detection.md

 * [**Roboflow-tensorflow-object-detection-mobilenet-colab.ipynb**](https://colab.research.google.com/drive/1wTMIrJhYsQdq_u7ROOkf0Lu_fsX5Mu8a)

+## Exercise Features

+* **Live Inference** - Perform live inference on the input feed from the web-cam.
+* **Video Inference** - Perform inference on an uploaded video.
+* **Model Benchmarking** - Evaluate the uploaded model by benchmarking against a ground truth dataset(Oxford Town Centre dataset).
+* **Model Visualization** - Visualize and analyse the uploaded model to get a visual summary of the model, which will make it easier to identify trends and patterns, understand connections, and interact with your data.

 ## Using the interface

-* **Browse Button**: The browse button is used to browse and upload the model from the local machine.
+* **Dropdown**: Use the dropdown menu to choose a specific mode.
+The required control buttons will pop-up accordingly.

 * **Control Buttons**: The control buttons enable the control of the interface.
-Play button sends the uploaded model for inference to the core application.
-Stop button stops the inference process.
+  - **Live/Video/Benchmark buttons** - Send the uploaded model for inference to the core application.
+  - **Stop button**: Stops the inference process.
+  - **Visualizer button**: Opens the model visualizer.

+* **Browse and Upload buttons**: These are used to browse and upload the model and video.
+The control buttons for the specific mode will only activate once all the required files have been uploaded.

 * **Frequency Slider**: This slider adjusts the running frequency of the iterative part of the model inference and benchmarking code.
 A smaller value implies the code runs less number of times.
 A higher value implies the code runs a large number of times.
 The Target Frequency is the one set on the Slider and Measured Frequency is the one measured by the computer (a frequency of execution the computer is able to maintain despite the commanded one).
 The student should adjust the Target Frequency according to the Measured Frequency.

 * **Debug Level**: This decides the debugging level of the application.
 A debug level of 1 implies no debugging at all.
 A debug level greater than or equal to 2 enables all the GUI functions working properly.

-* **Psuedo Console**: This shows the error messages and a few intermediate outputs along the inference and benchmarking process.
+* **Psuedo Console**: This shows the error messages and a few intermediate outputs along the inference, benchmarking and file uploading process.

 ## Demonstrative Video with Web Template

 {% include youtubePlayer.html id=page.youtubeId1 %}

-## Note
-This exercise is still a work under progress.
-Certain features like benchmarking/evaluating the uploaded model, GUI features for uploaded model visualization and inference source flexibility are still being developed and tested.
-We will keep updating the page and the code base concurrently.